HackYourFuture/debugging/lecture1.md

 The line `while(index <= elements.length)` prevents this program from looping infinitely until the end of time and instead only runs until `index` reaches a certain value.
 We know that when `index` is `3` it's infected.

+**Question:** in what other place(s) do we find the number `3`?

 We also know that `elements.length` is also `3` because it contains three elements.
 We can now deduce that our defect is in the `index <= elements.length` statement and in fact it should have been:

 ```javascript
 index < elements.length
 ```

-**QUESTION:** What would the output of the following program be?
+**Question:** what would the output of the following program be?
 Is there a bug?
 If so, what's the defect?

 ```javascript